 Will occur at each station during the half day.

-- 1. Direct performance assessment completed at second session (6% module mark) - 2.
-Written assignments based on pre-reading and patient encounters (6% of module mark) - Student to select ONE patient encounter to complete the assignment on - Due 7 days after the second session
+- 1. Direct performance assessment completed at second session - 2.
+Written assignments based on pre-reading and patient encounters - Student to select ONE patient encounter to complete the assignment on - Due 7 days after the second session